standing-on-giants/CampusDB/README.md

-# CampusDB - MySQL-based Database Application
+# CampusDB: MySQL-based Database Application

-A comprehensive Java-based database management system for campus administration, built using JDBC and MySQL.
-This application provides a terminal-based interface for managing students, courses, rooms, enrollments, grades, and reservations.
+A comprehensive Java-based database management system designed originally for universities, but can be easily extended to any organization.
+Built using JDBC and MySQL, this application provides a terminal-based interface for managing students, courses, rooms, enrollments, grades, and reservations.

-## 🎯 Features
+## Features

 ### Core Functionalities
 - **Student Management**: Add, remove, and edit student information